microsoft/datashaper/javascript/react/docs/report/react.api.md

 // @public (undocumented)
 export function useFormattedNumber(value: number | undefined, formatter?: string): string;

+// Warning: (ae-missing-release-tag) "useGetColumnValidationErrors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useGetColumnValidationErrors(validationResult?: ValidationResult): string;

 // Warning: (ae-missing-release-tag) "useGroupHeaderRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public